ricmac/Cybercultural/src/posts/029-dinner-at-two.md

 ---
-title: "029.
-Dinner at TWO, But With Which Acquirer?"
+title: "Dinner at TWO, But With Which Acquirer?"
 description: "I continue negotiations with two potential acquirers of ReadWriteWeb: CMP and Ziff Davis Enterprise.
 One invites me to dinner, but it turns out three's a crowd."
 date: 2024-04-16
 permalink: "p/029-dinner-at-two/"